 At the scheduled reporting time, the candidate reports to the registration desk with their Personalised practical examination timetable.
 Prior to the scheduled examination time, a supervisor directs the candidate to leave any unauthorised materials at the registration desk.
 The supervisor accepts no responsibility for these materials.
+The candidate is permitted to retain their prepared notes and stimulus item.
 The supervisor takes the candidate to a preparation room.
 There may be more than one candidate being supervised in the preparation room.

-At the commencement of the scheduled examination time, a supervisor gives the candidate a choice of stimulus item and a preparation booklet.
-During the preparation time, the candidate prepares for the interview by making notes in their preparation booklet and, if they wish, by referring to their dictionary.
+At the commencement of the scheduled examination time, a supervisor gives the candidate a preparation booklet.
+During the preparation time, the candidate prepares for the interview by continuing to make notes in their preparation booklet and, if they wish, by referring to their dictionary.

-Following the preparation time, the candidate, along with their preparation booklet and dictionary, is taken to an interview room.
-Each candidate must hand their stimulus item to the supervisor.
+Following the preparation time, the candidate hands all their notes and their preparation booklet to the supervisor and is taken to the interview room.